rackerlabs/docs-cloud-block-storage/rst/dev-guide/api-operations/methods/get-list-volumes-(detailed)-v1-tenant-id-volumes-detail.rst

     GET /v1/{tenant_id}/volumes/detail

-Lists detailed information for all Cloud Block Storage volumes that the tenant who submits the request can access.
+This operation lists detailed information for all Cloud Block Storage volumes that the tenant who submits the request can access.